Adhesion/grav/README.rst

 session will not process the incoming packets but you will still receive the data.

-Video sessions can also be rotated, ie, only connecting to one video session at a time out of a list.
-Adding ``-avl`` on the command line will added given sessions to the rotate list.
-Sessions can be rotated manually by the right-click menu on the rotated video group in the side window, or automatically every X seconds with the ``-arav`` (seconds) command line option.
+Video sessions can also be added to an "available video" list, meaning they will not be automatically connected to on startup, and when in this list only one can be connected to at a time.
+Adding ``-avl`` on the command line will added given sessions to the available video list.
+Available video sessions can be rotated through manually via the right-click menu on the rotated video group in the side window, or automatically every X seconds with the ``-arav`` (seconds) command line option.
+In addition, sessions can be shifted between the main list and the available video list via the right-click menu in the side window.

 Runway
 ------